 WELS has always known the value and importance of ensuring our students are valued and supported.
-And because of this, our of this is our outstanding Student Attitudes to School results.
-Some examples are in the following table, which shows the percent facts:

-WELS Network State
+And because of this, our students feel safe and love coming to school.
+Evidence of this is our outstanding Student Attitudes to School results.
+Some examples are in the following table, which shows the percentage of positive endorsement for a sample of survey facts: WELS Network State

 Effective teaching time 94% 61% 66%

 Respect for diversity 83% 49% 53%

 High expectations for success 96% 69% 74%

 Motivation and interest 96% 61% 63%

-At WELS, we have built and maintained inclusive and sustainable relationships with diverse communities and organisations, inclusive and refugee centres, local authorities, emergency services and education providers.
-This has helped us to seek guidance, advice and activities for newly arrived students and families, supporting their learning and wellbeing.
-It has also provided students with a plet to dancing to cooking and many, many other activities.
+At WELS, we have built and maintained inclusive and sustainable relationships with diverse communities and organisations, including youth groups, mental health and medical groups, refugee centres, local authorities, emergency services and education providers.
+This has helped us to seek guidance, advice and feedback on how to maintain inclusive services and activities for newly arrived students and families, supporting their learning and wellbeing.
+It has also provided students with a plethora of extra-curricular activities, ranging from bowling to dancing to cooking and many, many other activities.

-Teachers engage with students to design rich, open-ended tasks and the implementation of inclusive teaching, learning and well want to learn and Practical English.
-Parents and carers have expressed that they feel engaged with the school and are grateful for
+Teachers engage with students to design rich, open-ended tasks and the implementation of inclusive teaching, learning and wellbeing practices.
+For example, what topic areas students want to learn and Practical English.
+Parents and carers have expressed that they feel engaged with the school and are grateful for the opportunities we provide their children.
 Attendance: Attendance is a key marker of student engagement.
-As such, we are proud to have excellent data in thi more days of school, compared to 35% for the Network and 44% for the State.
-Similarly, 12% of Year 7-12 students r 35% in the Network and 49% in the State.
+As such, we are proud to have excellent data in this area.
+In 2022, 13% of F-6 students missed 20 or more days of school, compared to 35% for the Network and 44% for the State.
+Similarly, 12% of Year 7-12 students missed 20 or more days of school, compared to 35% in the Network and 49% in the State.